asc-community/AngouriMath/README.md

 [Nuget](https://www.nuget.org/packages/AngouriMath "Link to .NET package repository")

 ## AngouriMath
-AngouriMath is a .NET cross-platform open-source library that enables to work with non-linear multi-variable expressions.
+AngouriMath is a cross-platform open-source library that enables to work with non-linear multi-variable expressions.
+Written in C#.

 README navigation:
 - [Installation](#inst)